yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 APP_ENV=local
 ```

-This can be a security issue if you use environment variables for secrets and spawn untrusted sub processes.
+This can be a security issue if you use environment variables for secrets and spawn untrusted subprocesses.

 As mentioned above, Adding a variable to `$_ENV` or `$_SERVER` does not add it to the actual environment.
 Only environment variables returned from `getenv` will be passed to the child process.
 Any variable added with `putenv` will be passed to the  child process because `putenv` modifies the environment.

-`proc_open` allows you to specify the environment variables that should be passed to the sub process.
-You can use `proc_open` for situations where you do not want to pass your application secrets to a sub process.
+`proc_open` allows you to specify the environment variables that should be passed to the subprocess.
+You can use `proc_open` for situations where you do not want to pass your application secrets to a subprocess.

 The [Symfony process component](https://symfony.com/doc/current/components/process.html) _does_ [pass `$_SERVER` and `$_ENV` to the child process by default](https://github.com/symfony/process/blob/e9f208633ac7ef167801cf4da916e07a6149fa33/Process.php#L1634).
 To prevent that you can [explicitly set the environment variables](https://symfony.com/doc/current/components/process.html#setting-environment-variables-for-processes).

 # Watch Out For HTTP Headers

-I alluded to this above, but it's important enough to merit it's own section.  **Every method of accessing environment variables can return HTTP headers, including `getenv`.**
+I alluded to this above, but it's important enough to merit its own section.  **Every method of accessing environment variables can return HTTP headers, including `getenv`.**

 When a header is included with the environment in a CGI application it's prefixed with `HTTP_`.
 Since the ["httpoxy" vulnerability](https://httpoxy.org) was announced PHP won't let the `Proxy` header override `HTTP_PROXY`, but any other environment variable starting with `HTTP_` (i.e. `HTTP_PROXIES`) is still affected.
 In summary, never use environment variables that start with `HTTP_`.

 `getenv` allows you to pass a second parameter, [`local_only`](https://www.php.net/manual/en/function.getenv.php).
-If `true` [the SAPI will not be checked](https://github.com/php/php-src/blob/d49371fbd489b6767acf09afa7903e0a0558b5b4/ext/standard/basic_functions.c#L4082).  if `local_only` is true HTTP headers, variables set in fpm.conf, and variables set in the webserver configuration will be excluded.
+If `true` [the SAPI will not be checked](https://github.com/php/php-src/blob/d49371fbd489b6767acf09afa7903e0a0558b5b4/ext/standard/basic_functions.c#L4082).  if `local_only` is true HTTP headers, variables set in fpm.conf, and variables set in the web server configuration will be excluded.
 It isn't possible to use `local_only` when returning all environment variables - `getenv(null, true)` will return `false`.

 # Keep Secrets Secret